Erie Workers’ Compensation Lawyer

 What Are the Time Limits for Work Injury Claims in Erie?

 Under the law, you have three years from the date of your workplace injury to file a workers’ compensation claim.
-If you miss the statute of limitations on filing, you forfeit your right to benefits.
+If you miss the on filing, you forfeit your right to benefits.
 Further, you can file a claim petition if you were denied loss benefits under worker’s comp law.
 This also must be done within three years of the injury.

 Remember that you have 120 days from the date of the injury to file a notice with your employer.
 This is critical to your workers’ compensation insurance claim.